chrisryan91/CheesyStore_PP5/TESTING.md

 ## 13: As a user, I want to easily find answers to frequently asked questions so that I can make informed decisions about the products and policies without needing to wait for a response from customer service.

-For this User Story, I needed to create a Frequently Asked Questions page.
-In my research, I checkout out other online stores Frequently Asked Questions and made note of what type of questions are recurring for this type of business: privacy questions, safety questions regarding card data, return policies, account detail inforation and other useful internal links.
+For this User Story, the objective was to develop a Frequently Asked Questions (FAQ) page.
+Initial research involved reviewing FAQ sections of other online stores to identify common questions relevant to this business type, such as inquiries about privacy, card data security, return policies, account details, and other pertinent internal links.

-I created a new app for this feature as I want to expand it's functionality in the future.
-There were now new models needed just a basic view to return a webpage and a template which extends base.html and has a series and questions and answers.
+A new app was created to facilitate this feature, anticipating future functionalies.
+No new models were required for this implementation — only a simple view to serve a webpage and a template.
+This template extends base.html and presents a series of questions and answers addressing the identified common concerns.

 <details>
 <summary>User Story 13 - FAQ Screenshot</summary>